Volunteer Opportunities at Mercy Health Saint Mary's

 Reach Out and Read (Daytime)

 Volunteer at one of our Community Health Centers by reading to the children in the waiting room areas in English or Spanish.
-Locations include: Browning-Claytor, Clinica Santa Maria, Heartside, and Sparta.
+Locations include: Browning-Claytor Health Center, Clinica Santa Maria, Heartside Health Center, and Sparta Health Center.

 Volunteers assist with patient discharge, making up beds, stocking rooms with supplies, answering phones and other duties based on volunteer interest and ability.